DavidWells/analytics/packages/analytics-plugin-google-tag-manager/README.md

 # Google Tag Manager plugin for `analytics`

-> Note: This package has moved to [@analytics/google-tag-manager](https://www.npmjs.com/package/@analytics/google-tag-manager)

 Integration with google tag manager for [analytics](https://www.npmjs.com/package/analytics)

 For more information [see the docs](https://getanalytics.io/plugins/google-tag-manager/).